The Sunne in Splendour: Plot summary

 Richard contently rules his northern holdings with Anne by his side, with their peace interrupted by Isabel's death and George's descent into madness and paranoia.
-Richard expects his brother to lock George away in the tower, but he is shocked when Edward has George executed despite their mother's pleas and George no longer being a threat.
+Richard expects his brother to lock George away in the Tower of London, but he is shocked when Edward has George executed despite their mother's pleas and George no longer being a threat.
 Richard doesn't realize that George knew of Edward's secret first marriage that would make his union with Elizabeth invalid.

 Edward's debauchery catches up with him and he dies prematurely at age 40, and Richard becomes the Protector of the Realm for Edward's sons, Edward and Richard.
 However, as the political situation becomes more fraught and dangerous, Richard learns of Edward's previous secret marriage and Edward's children are therefore illegitimate.
 Richard realizes he is the rightful heir to the throne and admits to Anne that he wants the crown.
 Elizabeth's brother, Anthony, Lord Rivers, plots to crown young Edward without Richard's knowledge.
 Richard has no choice but to end his protectorship and ruthlessly assumes the throne, but he does not have his nephews killed.

 Soon after Richard is crowned, both his son, Edward, and Anne, die.
 After two years as king, he faces his greatest challenge from an army of French mercenaries led by Henry Tudor, the future King Henry VII.
-At Bosworth, Richard is betrayed by two of his nobles, and left in a perilous situation.
+At the Battle of Bosworth Field (1485), Richard is betrayed by two of his nobles, and left in a perilous situation.
 Richard himself is killed a few feet from Henry.